palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 #### Explainable AI in Materials Science {#xai}

-Tools used to interpret model behavior, validate learned relationships, and support actionable design insight
+Methods and tools used to interpret model behavior and assess the relevance of learned features in materials applications.

 | Tool / Method | Type | Open Source | Primary Use |
 |--------------|------|-------------|-------------|